Libya Country Summary

 Sanctions

-Libya, as a UN member, must adhere to sanctions aimed at maintaining international peace and security.
-The UN Security Council has established 31 sanctions regimes since 1966, which include measures like arms embargoes and travel bans, with ongoing regimes focusing on political conflict resolution and counter-terrorism as of October 2023.
+Libya, as a UN member, must adhere to sanctions aimed at maintaining international peace and security, which include a range of measures from economic sanctions to arms embargoes.
+Since 1966, the UN Security Council has established 31 sanctions regimes, with 15 ongoing as of October 2023, focusing on political settlements, nuclear non-proliferation, and counter-terrorism, while ensuring the rights of those targeted are considered.

 Bribery & Corruption

-Corruption is a major barrier to foreign direct investment (FDI) in Libya, affecting nearly all sectors, particularly government procurement and the oil industry.
-Despite some legal provisions against corruption, enforcement is weak due to political instability and ineffective public institutions, leading to widespread practices such as bribery and nepotism.
-While the Libyan Audit Bureau has made strides in improving transparency, the overall institutional framework remains compromised, hindering efforts to combat corruption.
+Corruption remains a significant barrier to foreign direct investment (FDI) in Libya, affecting nearly all sectors, particularly government procurement and the oil industry.
+Despite some legal provisions against corruption, enforcement is weak due to political instability and ineffective institutions, allowing practices like bribery and nepotism to flourish.
+While the Libyan Audit Bureau has made strides in improving transparency, the overall environment for combating corruption is hindered by a lack of financial disclosure laws and ongoing political challenges.

 Economy

-Libya's investment climate presents significant challenges despite its potential for foreign direct investment (FDI), primarily due to a convoluted bureaucracy, regulatory burdens, and rampant corruption.
-The Government of National Unity (GNU) has expressed interest in attracting foreign investment, yet the lack of compliance with contractual obligations and threats from armed groups further complicate the environment.
-While the 2010 Investment Law offers some incentives for investment, the overall climate remains difficult for foreign investors.
+Libya's investment climate presents significant challenges despite its potential for foreign direct investment (FDI) due to reconstruction needs and rich natural resources.
+The Government of National Unity (GNU) has expressed interest in attracting foreign investment, but obstacles such as bureaucratic inefficiencies, corruption, and security threats from armed groups hinder progress.
+Additionally, the country's historical non-compliance with contractual obligations and burdensome regulations further complicate the investment landscape.

 Buy Full Libya Report